Emma Elizabeth Smith

 Emma Elizabeth Smith (c.
-1843 – 4 April 1888) was a murder victim of mysterious origins in late-19th century London.
-Her killing was the first of the Whitechapel murders, and it is possible she was a victim of the serial killer known as Jack the Ripper, though this is considered unlikely by most modern authors.
+1843 – 4 April 1888) was a woman of uncertain origins who was murdered in late‑19th-century London.
+Her killing was the first of the Whitechapel murders.
+Although it has been suggested that she may have been an early victim of the serial killer known as "Jack the Ripper", most modern authors consider this unlikely.

 Life

-Smith's life prior to her murder in 1888 remains mysterious.
-Police files were gathered during the investigation, but most of these are missing, apparently taken, mislaid or discarded from the Metropolitan Police archive before the transfer of papers to the Public Record Office.
-In the surviving records, Inspector Edmund Reid notes a "son and daughter living in Finsbury Park area".
-Walter Dew, a detective constable stationed with H Division, later wrote:
+Smith's life prior to her murder in 1888 remains obscure.
+Police files were compiled during the investigation, but most are now missing, apparently taken, mislaid, or discarded from the Metropolitan Police archive before the transfer of papers to the Public Record Office.
+In the surviving material, Inspector Edmund Reid recorded that she had a "son and daughter living in the Finsbury Park area".
+Walter Dew, then a detective constable with H Division, later wrote:

 Her past was a closed book even to her intimate friends.
 All she had ever told anyone about herself was that she was a widow who more than ten years before had left her husband and broken away from all her early associations.

 There was something about Emma Smith which suggested that there had been a time when the comforts of life had not been denied her.
 There was a touch of culture in her speech, unusual in her class.

 Once when Emma was asked why she had broken away so completely from her old life she replied, a little wistfully: "They would not understand now any more than they understood then.
 I must live somehow."

-At the time of her death in 1888, Smith had lived in a lodging-house at 18 George Street (since renamed Lolesworth Street), Spitalfields, in the East End of London for approximately eighteen months, paying 4d for a bed.
+At the time of her death in 1888, Smith had been living in a lodging-house at 18 George Street (now Lolesworth Street), Spitalfields, in London's East End for approximately eighteen months, paying 4d for a bed.